This page is a reference to the Lucid V2 language.

 Here count is a constant expression indicating how many times the block of statements should be considered.

-The var argument is an optional variable name that can be used inside the repeat block.
-It will contain the values 0 to count - 1 indicating the current iteration of the loop.
+The i argument is an optional variable name that can be used inside the repeat block.
+It will start with the value start and increment by step each iteration of the loop to a final value of start + step * (count - 1).
 It must start with a lowercase letter and can contain letters, numbers, and underscores.
-By convention, it is camelCase.
+By convention, it is snake_case.

 The count value can be an expression depending on outer loops var in the case of nested repeat blocks.